 Stratification.

 The defined strata will be monitored in a database where species, area, lot, planting date, etc. appear. which will be stored in physical and digital format.
 Said database will be additionally supported with the respective cartography.
-The updating of areas that are incorporated into the project is suggested to be done quarterly, allowing permanent control and monitoring of the areas by .
+The updating of areas that are incorporated into the project is suggested to be done quarterly, allowing permanent control and monitoring of the areas by Strata.

 Monitoring of the strata.

-The areas of the previously defined strata will be periodically monitored according to the criteria established in the monitoring of the scope of the project (previous paragraphs), seeking to identify parameters of changes in the initially established areas, and promoting the unification of strata considered as dissimilar in the phase. .
-According to the changes in carbon accumulation in each monitoring period, a new stratification may be proposed that groups with similar accumulations and other aspects in common.
+The areas of the previously defined strata will be periodically monitored according to the criteria established in the monitoring of the scope of the project (previous paragraphs), seeking to identify parameters of changes in the initially established areas, and promoting the unification of strata considered dissimilar in the phase. ex-ante.
+According to the changes in carbon accumulation in each monitoring period, a new stratification may be proposed that groups stand with similar accumulations and other aspects in common.
 If a pre-sampling is developed before the first monitoring, then the results of this will allow a re-stratification, based on changes such as:

 Age